2. Written assignments

 Grammar and spelling

 You can use the spelling and grammar features in your word processing tool (e.g. Microsoft Word and Google Docs) to check what you have written.
-Grammarly is a browser extension that you can install to check your spelling and grammar.
+Some writing tools use generative artificial intelligence to make recommendations.
+Using AI tools in your studies includes information about what you should consider before using AI writing tools in assessment tasks.

 Use the Macquarie Dictionary and Thesaurus if you are unsure about any words.
 It is regarded as the standard reference on Australian English.